hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start_chapters/character_creation.typ

 Rations.
 Feel free to get any other items you want and have space for, but consider leaving some room for other items you pick up along the way.
 It's a good idea to make sure at least one person in your party has a mess kit, rope, repair kit (the more the better), and torches.
+See the #link(<equipment>, "Equipment") section for more details.